 Joe Fleming explains how to prevent and treat Elbow Pain caused by weightlifting.

 Generally speaking, weightlifting is very good for the joints.
 It helps lubricate the joints and strengthens the muscles around them to keep them healthy and supported.
 Weightlifting also strengthens the bones and keeps joints free from pain and swelling.

 Weightlifting is beneficial to the joints as a whole.
 However, many people make mistakes when they are lifting weights that can cause joint pain and increase their risk of injury.
 The elbow joint is one of the joints that are most frequently affected by weightlifting mistakes.

 If you are someone who struggles with elbow joint pain when you lift weights, or if you want to prevent such pain from occurring in the future, keep reading.
-Listed below are some important tips and tricks you can apply today to both prevent and treat elbow pain caused by weightlifting.
+Listed below are some essential tips and tricks you can apply today to both prevent and treat elbow pain caused by weightlifting.

 Common Causes of Elbow Pain

 First, it is crucial to understand what kinds of mistakes people make when weightlifting that can contribute to elbow pain.

-Elbow pain is usually caused by inflammation one of the tendons in the elbow.
+Elbow pain is usually caused by inflammation of one of the tendons in the elbow.
 Inflammation of the medial tendon in the elbow, known as golfer's elbow, and inflammation of the lateral tendon, known as tennis elbow, are the two most common types of inflammation.

 Some common issues that cause either form of inflammation include:

 As you can see, there is a lot that can go wrong when it comes to weightlifting.
 Even if you feel fine now, you could be setting your elbow joints (and other joints, for that matter) up for a world of hurt later on.